TheBill2001/ljspeech-dataset-maker/README.md

 # Simple LJSpeech Dataset Maker

 This is a simple LJSpeech Dataset Maker, based on [LJSpeechTools](https://github.com/lalalune/LJSpeechTools).
-It splits and transcribe the inputs WAV files.
+It splits and transcribes the inputs WAV files.
 Underthehood, it uses Google Speech Recognition for transcriping.
+Single speaker only.

 ## Usage